 We now consider the insertion of a metaorder within this model using only limit orders.
-Without loss of generality, we consider a sell metaorder so that the limit orders are posted on the ask side and will eventually be hit by market orders.\\
+Without loss of generality, we consider a sell metaorder so that the limit orders are posted on the ask side and will eventually be hit by market orders.

 We model the arrival times of this metaorder as the jump times of a point process $N^o$ independent of $N^a$, $N^b$, $L^a$, $L^b$, $C^a$ and $C^b$.
 In the spirit of \cite{jaisson2015market,jusselin2020noarbitrage}, we assume that $N^o$ is a non-homogeneous Poisson process with intensity $\nu$.
+We also assume that it is adapted to $(\calF_t)_t$, in the sense that $N^o_t$ is $\calF_t$ measurable for all $t$, and $(N^o_s - N^o_t)_{s \geq t}$ is independent of $\calF_t$.
 We write $\wb q^a$ the resulting process counting the orders available on the ask side.
 In a highly endogenous market, market orders only represent a smaller fraction of the total amount of orders.
 Thus, even if we consider a metaorder executing a significant volume, it would still only represent a smaller fraction of the limit orders posted on a market.
 Moreover, the dynamic of the limit order book is strongly influenced by the behaviour of the liquidity provider, who themselves adapt their trading strategies depending on the current limit order book state.
 In that case, we have

 where $\wb L^{a}$ and $\wb C^{a}$ are Poisson inhomogeneous processes with stochastic intensities